artfulrobot/uk.artfulrobot.civicrm.gocardless/docs/tutorial/contribution-page.md

 see a *Webhooks* heading with an item showing with a green dot and `204 No Content` and the webhook URL you supplied earlier.

+!!! note
+    If you see a green dot with a `200` code, something *might* be wrong.

 If so, you're all set, well done!

 ## Like technical details and want to carry on?